Rise of the silver demographic

 · People with moderate or severe need for social care: up by 90%.

-The treatment and care of people with long-term conditions accounted for 70% of the total health and social care spend in England in 2010, so the large increases in the number of older people with long-term conditions will create significant extra costs.”
+The treatment and care of people with long-term conditions accounted for 70% of the total health and social care spending in England in 2010, so the large increases in the number of older people with long-term conditions will create significant extra costs.”

 One area that is seeing major investment in order to deal with this is wearable technology.
 Though some may see it as a little ‘Big Brother’, monitoring loved ones by a pendant or watch can keep us informed of falls and trips as well as offering a form of safety and security.
 There are many different types of wearable technology available, from audio accessories that leave the traditional hearing aid as a thing of the past, to watches that vibrate to inform you of incoming messages and thus avoid not hearing them.
 There are many ways in which the silver demographic will remain independent for longer.